shamansim/shamansim/README.md

 ### Hi there 👋

+My name is Simon.
+I'm a biologist 🧑‍🔬 studying the brain 🧠.
+I studied in France 🇫🇷, Japan 🇯🇵 and now Germany 🇩🇪, where I conduct my PhD.

+I do single-cell 🧬 data analysis, so I primarily use R, Bash and occasionally some Python.
+When I'm not working, I spend time with my cats 😻 and I like to think about my work- and personal-life organisation, the meaning of life and how everything can meet somewhere.

+Cheers!
 <!--
 **shamansim/shamansim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.